 This is easily one of Lightroom’s greatest strengths.
 Because files and edits are stored in the cloud, you can access images from any device.
 This makes it easy to start working on your computer, then pick up where you left off using your smartphone or tablet.
 You can also access Lightroom from a browser, so you don’t even need software installed to use the app!

-Cloud syncing also helpful if you ever want to export an image but aren’t within your main device’s reach.
-The transitions are seamless and your edits sync immediately, so images are always up to date.
+Cloud syncing is also helpful if you ever want to export an image but aren’t within your primary device’s reach.
+The transitions are seamless, and your edits sync immediately, so images are always up to date.

 2. RAW support

 A RAW image is an uncompressed, unedited image file.
-It keeps all data captured by the sensor, making it a much larger file, but with no quality loss and more editing power.
-These allow you to tweak the full exposure and color settings of your pictures, bypassing the camera’s default image processing.
+It keeps all data captured by the sensor, making it a much larger file with no quality loss and more editing power.
+These allow you to tweak your pictures’ full exposure and color settings, bypassing the camera’s default image processing.